tauerlund/mwse-animated-dialogue/README.md

     - Fixed
 - [ ] Camera animation causes sky to become offset.
 Expected behavior, need to animate the sky along with the camera.
 - [ ] Interpolating camera back to its original position when ending dialogue causes unreliable behavior.
 For now it just snaps back, needs more work.
+- [ ] Camera animation only animates position, not rotation, which causes it to look inconsistent depending on the where the camera is pointing when activating dialogue.